xrchz/rockettheft/README.md

 (2022-11-24 05:35:39Z UTC); see
 https://discord.com/channels/405159462932971535/405163979141545995/1044108182513012796.

-### Global vs RP sanity check
+### Global vs RP consistency check
 | ![image](./results/global_vs_rp.png)   | ![image](./results/global_vs_rp_loglog.png) |
 |:--------------------------------------:|:-------------------------------------------:|

 The plot above shows a survival function for bids on all blocks and just RP blocks.
-This is mostly a sanity check looking at if RP is being consistently lucky or unlucky, and we see no evidence that we get better or worse bids.
+This is looking at if RP is being consistently lucky or unlucky, and we see no evidence that we get better or worse bids.
 The curves move alongside each other well until data becomes too sparse to be relied on, which is what we'd expect -- no evidence for different "luck" between RP and non-RP.

 ### Is there systematic theft?
 | ![image](./results/rp_mevgood_vs_mevbad.png)      | ![image](./results/rp_mevgood_vs_mevbad_loglog.png)      |